What’s your GIS workstation like? Is it as slow as a mule or incredibly fast as the Flash?

 You do everything with data.
-You display, capture, edit, share, visualize, manage, delete GIS data.
+You display, capture, edit, share, visualize, manage, and delete GIS data.

-If you’re in the market to buy or build a GIS workstation from scratch… You’re essentially making an investment in your career.
+If you’re in the market to buy or build a GIS workstation from scratch… You’re essentially investing in your career.

 1. Dual Monitors – Seeing Double